This post was reviewed and updated on 7/9/2020

 What is an Equipment Lease?

 Essentially, leasing can be viewed as an alternative small business financing option.
-It’s a way to help you get what your business needs now with less money out of your pocket on the front end.
+It’s a way to help you get the equipment your business needs now with lower monthly payments or less money out of your pocket on up front.

 Leasing transactions involve a contract between a lessor (usually equipment dealers or financial firms who specialize in leases) and a lessee (that’s you).
 The lessor buys the equipment outright from the manufacturer.
+(Some manufacturers also offer leases.)
 As the lessee, you’re allowed to use the equipment for a period of time, provided you hold up your end of the bargain and make your agreed-upon monthly payments on time to the lessor.

-Depending on the type of lease, once the lease is up, you can surrender it back to the lessor, or you may have the option to buy the equipment.
+Depending on the type of lease, once the lease is up, you may surrender the equipment back to the lessor, or you may have the option to buy the equipment.
+In other words, a lease may be more like a rental agreement where you are renting the equipment with the option to buy it, or more like an installment purchase where you will buy the equipment at the end of the lease period.

 Of course, every lease is different, but it’s not unusual to find companies willing to offer two- to five-year leases with interest rates in the 8.5%-20% range.
 Your exact rate and terms will vary depending upon your credit, the type of equipment you’re seeking to lease, and even your business’ industry.
 You’ll generally need a decent personal credit score to qualify for the most attractive rates and terms.